 In June 2006, the Museum acquired the net assets of the Southwest Museum of Science and Technology (The Science Place).
 The Science Place was founded in 1946 as the Dallas Health Museum and is one of the oldest science museums in the nation.
 In October 2006, the Museum acquired the net assets of the Dallas Children's Museum.
 In December 2012, the Museum moved from its original facility in Fair Park which was provided by the City of Dallas to a newly constructed facility in Downtown Dallas' Victory Park area.
 The new facility, known as the Perot Museum of Nature and Science, is an 180,000 square foot, state-of-the-art exhibit and education space which includes 11 permanent exhibit halls, six learning labs/classrooms, a temporary exhibit hall, a 3D digital theater, auditorium, museum shop, cafe and outdoor science park.
-The Museum has retained the use of the Nature Building at Fair Park for its paleontology lab, collections storage, and outreach educational staff.
+The Museum retained the use of the Nature Building at Fair Park for its paleontology lab, collections storage, and outreach educational staff until the agreement ended in February 2020.

 In 1993, operation of the Museum was transferred from the City of Dallas (which owns the building in Dallas at Fair Park and a portion of the collections).
-The City of Dallas continues to support the Museum with direct support of \$683,940 in 2019 and \$763,989 in 2018, plus contributed utilities and maintenance of approximately \$58,000 in 2019 and 2018, respectively.
+The City of Dallas continues to support the Museum with direct support of \$752,989 in 2020 and \$683,940 in 2019, plus contributed utilities and maintenance of approximately \$28,579 and \$58,000 in 2020 and 2019, respectively.
 Additional support in the form of in-kind lease rent is contributed each year (Note 12).